dotnet/csharpstandard/standard/types.md

   - between tuple types that are the same when replacing `dynamic` with `object`
 - Implicit and explicit conversions to and from `object` also apply to and from `dynamic`.
 - Signatures that are the same when replacing `dynamic` with `object` are considered the same signature.
+- The type `dynamic` is indistinguishable from the type `object` at runtime.
 - An expression of the type `dynamic` is referred to as a ***dynamic expression***.

 ## 8.8 Unmanaged types